hackclub/hackclub/workshops/backjack/README.md

     }
  }
 ```
-In the for loop , we first initialize integer i to be equal to 0,this means it will start on the first index inside the vectorwhich is at position 0, then while  is still smaller than the size(number of element) inside the list of card the integer i will kep increasing while we display the elmet at index(position) i plus a space after each element.
+In the for loop , we first initialize integer i to be equal to 0,this means it will start on the first index inside the vector which is at position 0, then while i is still smaller than the size(number of element) inside the list of card the integer i will keep increasing while we display the element at index(position) i plus a space after each element.

 Now that we have a definition, let go back inside the ` start_The_Game() ` function where we left, on a new line after our last line, we will call ` Display_Card ` function with the parameter ` player_card ` which is where the player's list of card numbers is stored :
 ```c++
  cout << player1 << ",You have been Dealt with [ " ;
   Display_Card(player_card);                           /* place it here */
 ```
-then we need to ddiplay the total of card number the player has which is inside Tl_Pl_card variable  so we will write(dont't forget to tell the program to create a new line after only) :
+then we need to display the total of card number the player has which is inside Tl_Pl_card variable  so we will write(don't forget to tell the program to create a new line after only) :
 ```c++
        Display_Card(player_card);
    cout << "] With have a total of : " << Tl_Pl_card << " \n\n";        /* place it here */

 ```
-we then will only show one card which the Dealer has as the player is only allow to know only one card until he or the dealer bust, in this case only the first card of the dealer which is iside the variable ` Dl_card1 ` :
+we then will only show one card which the Dealer has as the player is only allow to know only one card until he or the dealer bust, in this case only the first card of the dealer which is inside the variable ` Dl_card1 ` :
 ```c++
  cout << "] With have a total of : " << Tl_Pl_card << " \n\n";
  cout << "The Dealer is Showing a " << Dl_card1 << " \n\n";       /* place it here */